 Based on designs by two master students at the Berlin University of the Arts, sculptor Roman Strobl made the first Buddy Bear sculptures.
-This was the birth hour of a true Berlin super star and at the same time the beginning of an international success story!
+This was the birth hour of the same time the beginning of an international success story!
 Within a few weeks, more than 100 Buddy Bears designed by various artists brought color and joy to the streets and squares of the capital.
 The success was overwhelming.
 From the original temporarily planned art initiative, the Berlin Bears developed into a permanent part of the Berlin streetscape as well as an unofficial symbol of the city.

 The Buddy Bear is not Berlin's only ambassador.
 But no one else is so capable of uniting Berlin's cheerfulness, diversity and

 However, the Buddy Bears celebrate their greatest success with the International Exhibition of the United Buddy Bears, which has been touring around the world for the past 20 years under the title "The Art of Tolerance".
 These are now over 140 Buddy Bears, each representing a country of the United Nations and designed by an awarded artist of that country.
-They stand peacefully paw to paw, one could almost say "hand in hand" next to each other - always the same sculpture and yet all fundamentally different.
+They stand peacefully hand in hand, one next to each other - always the same sculpture and yet all fundamentally different.
 Art is their common language.
 In this way, they promote tolerance and international understanding and have been able to inspire more than 40 million people at 34 exhibitions on all continents.

 - 146 Buddy Bears